-Carron is a small rural village in the heart of the Burren in north county Clare Ireland.
+Carron is a tiny rural village in the heart of the Burren in north county Clare Ireland.

 Ancient archeology is everywhere to be seen around Carron, and the ancient megalithic tombs such as Poulnabrone Dolmen and the Celtic sites such as Caherconnell Stone Fort show that this area has been lived in since ancient times.
 Carron was home to the famous Irish Brehon (traditional) law school of the O'Dubhdabhoireann family whose famous legal tracts are preserved in the British museum in their original Gaelic.